jnodes/shenbury-ai/SHENBURY-DAO-OPERATING-AGREEMENT.md

 ### 16.2 Governing Law

-This Agreement shall be governed by and construed in accordance with the laws of [Jurisdiction to be determined], without regard to its conflict of law principles.
+This Agreement shall be governed by and construed in accordance with the laws of Singapore, without regard to its conflict of law principles.

 ### 16.3 Dispute Resolution

-Any disputes arising under this Agreement shall be resolved through binding arbitration in accordance with the rules of [Arbitration Organization to be determined].
+Any disputes arising under this Agreement shall be resolved through binding arbitration in accordance with the rules of the Singapore International Arbitration Centre (SIAC).

 ### 16.4 Severability